Ebrahim-Ramadan/Drowsiness_Detector/README.md

 ## Introduction

 Drowsy driving is a serious safety concern, as it can lead to accidents due to delayed reaction times and decreased attention.
-The Drowsiness Detector project aims to address this issue by providing a tool that can monitor a person's eyes using a webcam and raise alerts if signs of drowsiness are detected.
+The Drowsiness Detector project aims to address this issue by providing a tool that can monitor a person's eyes using a webcam and raise alerts if signs of drowsiness are detected. (very accurate regarding how closed the eyes can be)

 ## Features